 Diet

-Saltwater crocodiles are opportunistic predators, feeding on various animals, including fish, reptiles, birds, and mammals.
+Saltwater crocodiles are opportunistic predators, feeding on various animals.
+Juveniles are restricted to small insects, amphibians, reptiles, crustaceans, and small fish.

 A relatively small one can take down large prey such as wild boars, deer, and water buffalo.
 They also feed on smaller animals such as monkeys, dogs, and insects.
-Despite their ability to prey on many animals, these crocodiles also scavenge on dead animals.
+Despite their ability to prey on many animals, these crocodiles also exhibit scavenging behavior, feeding on dead animals.

 Reproduction